-Policy 1 To recognize the cultural and historical significance the Tla'amin (Sliammon) First Nation has made of the Coast Salish First Nations in the Lasqueti Island Local Trust Area.
+Policy 1 To recognize the cultural and historical significance the Coast Salish First Nations in the Lasqueti Island Local Trust Area.

-Policy 2 To support proactive and mutually respectful interests by consulting with the Tla'amin (Sliammon) First Nation.
-To support mutual respect for interests by proactively consulting with local First Nations regarding changes to land-use, zoning designations, and protection of heritage and archaeological resources.
+Policy 2 To support mutual respect for interests by proactively consulting with local First Nations regarding changes to land-use, zoning designations, and protection of heritage and archaeological resources.